Natural features and local materials

 READ MORE

-Donations of between £5 and £500 from local residents contributed to the funding.
-However the majority of the funding came from the The Highland Council, the Beechgrove Garden themselves , Portree Rotary Club and Skye and Lochalsh Housing Association.
+Donations from local residents contributed to the funding which was hugely appreciated.
+The project was largely funded by The Highland Council, the Beechgrove Garden themselves, Portree Rotary Club and Skye and Lochalsh Housing Association.

 KEY FACTS